KarmaElGendy/Drug-Classification-App/README.md

 This Flask application predicts drug classification based on user input, such as age, sex, blood pressure, cholesterol levels, and sodium-to-potassium ratio.
 The prediction is made using a Logistic Regression model.

+## Dataset

+The dataset used for training the model is available on Kaggle: [Drug Classification Dataset](https://www.kaggle.com/datasets/prathamtripathi/drug-classification).

+### Drug Information

+- **Drug x** and **Drug y**: Prescribed based on the potassium ratio in the blood.
+- **Drug c**: Used for patients with low blood pressure.
+- **Drug a** and **Drug b**: Prescribed for high blood pressure.
+Drug a is for patients under 50 years old, while Drug b is for those over 50 years old.

 ## Features

 - **Input Fields**: Age, Sex, BP, Cholesterol, Na_to_K